Coops

 Run-Chicken App

-The Run Chicken app is an easy-to-use, uncomplicated app you can install on your phone.
-The app is available on Android and iOS.
+It’s an easy-to-use, uncomplicated app you can install on your phone.
+It is available on Android and iOS.

 run chicken app showed on a phone at the run chicken coop door

-The app connects directly to the door receiver, so you don’t need WiFi for the app to work.
+The app connects directly to the door receiver through Bluetooth, so you don’t need WiFi in or around your coop.

 Delay opening and closing

 Choose the delay in opening and closing after sunrise or sunset.
 By default, the door closes 20 minutes after sunset and 20 minutes after sunrise.
-Using the Run Chicken App, you can adjust the delays to 5, 10, 20, 40, 60, or 120 minutes.
+You can adjust the delays to 5, 10, 20, 40, 60, or 120 minutes using the Run-Chicken App.

 Timer instead of light sensor

-Next to using the light sensor to open and close the door, you can choose to open and close the Run Chicken each day at the same time, regardless of the season or the hours of daylight.
+Next to using the light sensor to open and close the door, you can open and close the Run-Chicken each day at the same time, regardless of the season or the hours of daylight.

 By default, the door uses the light sensor to open and close.
-Use the Run Chicken App on your phone to change the opening and closing mode from light sensor to timer.
-Once you’ve changed the mode, you can choose a time for opening and closing in the app.
+Use the Run-Chicken App on your phone to change the opening and closing mode from the light sensor to the timer.

 printscreen of the Run chicken app with light sensor and timer